katacliny/GitHookCommit_msg_template/readme.md

 ## Usage

-Just try to make a invalid commit and you will se and ouput like this
+Just try to make a invalid commit and you will see and ouput like this

 ![image](https://user-images.githubusercontent.com/34369026/119501317-0ea76800-bd69-11eb-83e7-cc0055d6bd05.png)